 Mandala of the Moon

-Monthly online ceremonies around our lunar themes, featuring shamanic journeys with animal spirits and guides, as well as Dark Moon ceremonies for womyn.
+Monthly online Full Moon ceremonies around our lunar themes, including shamanic drum journeys with animal spirits and guides, as well as Dark Moon ceremonies for womyn.
 For members.

 Mandala of the Sun

 Seasonal in-person and online ceremonies honoring the equinoxes, solstices, and Temple holy days with divination, chanting, singing, crafts, and devotional activities.
 Some events are for members only, some are open to all.